 Any holiday is a great time to find your snacky type junk foods on sale, like chips, although I seldom see pretzels on sale – maybe because I don’t really eat them that often and don’t watch for them.
 I’d be in danger if I kept them in my house!

-Chocolate Pretzel Bird Nests
+PrintChocolate Pretzel Bird Nests

-- 1 package chocolate chips
+- 1 12 ounce package chocolate chips

-- about 12 ounces small stick type pretzels
+- about 12 ounces small stick-type pretzels

 - 2 tablespoons coconut oil or butter